TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Count.rst

 f:count
 =======

-This view helper counts the elements in the referenced object or array.
+This ViewHelper counts the elements in the referenced object or array.

 Properties
 ----------